Tree types

 To check species information and if your verge is included in a recent/current street tree planting project please visit our current tree projects.

-There is a set alignment in which street trees are planted in accordance with the Utility Service Providers Code of Practice
+- There is a set alignment between the property boundary and the road on which street trees are planted in accordance with the Utility Providers Code of Practice.

-There is some flexibility on planting locations to accommodate accessibility and personal preferences where practicable - including verge parking and access, and vegetation.
+- There is some flexibility on planting locations along this alignment to accommodate accessibility and personal preferences where practicable - including verge parking and access, and vegetation.

-If you would like to request an adjustment to the location of your street tree, please submit a new enquiry via the Street Tree Planting Project enquiry form.
+If you would like to request a location for the street tree, please submit an enquiry here.

 We understand that many people have reticulated verges and this can pose some issues, however reticulation doesn't mean a tree can't be planted.
-Locations can be adjusted to accomodate existing reticulations systems.
-You can also help avoid damage by marking out retic or requesting a location adjustment as detailed above by submitting a new enquiry via the Street Tree Planting Project enquiry form.
+Locations can be adjusted to accommodate existing reticulation systems.
+You can also help avoid damage by marking out retic or requesting a location as detailed above.

 Whilst effort is always made to avoid damage to reticulation in the installation process, sometimes it can occur.
 In the event that damage to reticulation does occur, residents can contact the City to assess and address where deemed appropriate.